 Less than five minutes into Deadly Detention, a Netflix teen horror flick, and I knew it was going to be eye-wateringly awful.
 It opens with a girl running from an unseen threat, along narrow corridors in an abandoned building.
 We get a title card: Three days ago.
 We are on a bus with five teenagers.
-They are being driven to Wayview prison by Pete (Kevin Blake), who has a shrine a deceased student, Jenny Duke on the dashboard.
+They are being driven to Wayview prison by Pete (Kevin Blake), who has a shrine to a deceased student, Jenny Duke, on the dashboard.
 Wayview, an old, now closed, prison, is to be used for Saturday detention.

 Alexandra is a hot pants wearing, wannabe vixen, who insist on making trouble.
 Barrett is a pretty boy jock, Kevin is a bible carrying black kid, Jessica is a goody-two-shoes, collegiate athlete and Taylor is a tomboy with a skateboard.
 Overseeing this disparate rabble is Ms Presley (Gillian Vigman) their strict principle.